pythonwithalex/Spring2015/ourTools.md

 #### IPYTHON

 + We can test our Python ideas in an application called IPython (interactive python).
 IPython lets us run a program line by line instead of all at once.
-The value is that we get immediate feedback about our code.
+The value is in the immediate feedback we get about our code.

 ````bash
 student: ~$ ipython